killeandrew/Graph-Theory/README.md

                A = [32 00 50 40]
                    [75 50 00 48]
                    [31 40 48 00]
+We can mess around with this array of numbers with some code.

 The four files in this repository are:

 vertex.py